Zhendong-Wang/Diffusion-GAN/README.md

     --network=https://tsciencescu.blob.core.windows.net/projectshzheng/DiffusionGAN/diffusion-stylegan2-ffhq.pkl
 ```

-The checkpoints can be replaced with any pre-trained Diffusion-GAN checkpoints path downloaded from the table above.
+The checkpoints can be replaced with any pre-trained Diffusion-GAN checkpoint path downloaded from the table above.

 Similarly, the metrics can be calculated with the following commands: